syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/columns.md

 ### Number formatting

-Number formatting enables customization of numeric value display in Syncfusion<sup style="font-size:70%">&reg;</sup> [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) columns.
+Number formatting enables customization of numeric value display in [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) columns.
 Standard numeric format strings or custom numeric format strings specify the desired presentation.
 The `format` property of Grid columns can be used to specify the number format for numeric columns.

 Format |Description |Remarks
 -------|-------|-------